amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 To rally in the tents of those you led.

-TO MARY CHURCH TERRELL ó LECTURER
+TO MARY CHURCH TERRELL ‚Äî LECTURER

 A pioneer, she blazed a trail of light
 Through murky shadows, with a lithesome tread